f5devcentral/f5-agility-labs-irules/docs/class2/module4/lab1.rst

    options.handleServerData = false;
    plugin.start(options); //Start the plugin in streaming mode

-As you can see from the code above we are referencing the *hexy* package for doing the hexdumps of the buffer chunk.
+As you can see from the code above we are loading the hexy package for doing the hexdumps of the buffer chunk.
 Therefore, we need to install this package into the workspace.
-To do this you will need to SSH to the BIG-IP and execute the following commands:
+To do this you will need to SSH to the BIG-IP and execute the following commands from the BASH prompt:

 .. code-block:: console